The complete guide on how to start Day Trading

-When day trading, you can work for companies, have your own clients, or simply work for yourself.
-Whichever professional path in day trading you choose, it can have a direct impact on your salary.
+Whichever professional path in day trading you choose (work for companies, have your own clients, or simply work for yourself), it can have a direct impact on your salary.

 However, the current average is above $100,000 per year, about $103,000.

-The state from which the day trading takes place will also have an impact on the average day trading salary.
+The state from which the day trading takes place will also have an impact on the average salary.

-In New York, the average salary is in the neighborhood of $120,000 and in Connecticut, the average is $112,000.
+In New York is in the neighborhood of $120,000 and in Connecticut the average is $112,000.
 However, when you look at Texas with an average salary of $98,000 and Florida at $99,000, you can see just how much of an impact your area will have on the average day trading salary.

 Also, when trading outside of large cities, you are less likely to have a large clientele, which also affects your salary potential.

-While the internet makes it possible for isolated day trading and to reach beyond the boundaries of where you are currently residing, location still plays a role in the average salary.
+While the internet makes it possible for isolated traders to reach beyond the boundaries of where you are currently residing, location still plays a role in the average salary.

 Another key factor, probably the largest, in the average day trading salary is the experience level.